TypeOracle/TypeOracle/README.md

 adobe_sample_output/: instruction numbers of modules

-random.txt/: record the number of instructions of every dir in adobe_sample_input
+adobe_sample_result.txt/: record the number of instructions of every dir in adobe_sample_input

-##### typeoracle: fuzzing all APIs using TypeOracle
+##### typeoracle: fuzzing all binding calls using TypeOracle

-we use the type information of all (documented+undocumented) APIs to fuzz Adobe and record coverage information using DynamoRIO
+We use the TypeOracle's type information of all (documented+undocumented) binding calls to fuzz Adobe and record coverage information using DynamoRIO

-test_case/: test PDFs

 db/: coverage information recoreded by DynamoRIO